The AI life cycle for business: basics for successful AI projects

 • Evaluate your AI use case;

-• Find out how to improve the efficiency of data collection and labelling;
+• Find out how to improve the efficiency of data acquisition and labelling;

 • Learn about time and investment estimates.